Impulsleistung/Impulsleistung/README.md

 ## My field of operational expertise

-- 👨‍🎓Software graduate engineer from [Pforzheim University](https://www.hs-pforzheim.de/en/)
+- 👨‍🎓Software and electronics graduate engineer from [Pforzheim University](https://www.hs-pforzheim.de/en/)
-- 🤖Working on machine learning infrastructures in the Volkswagen Group
+- 🤖Working on ML- DevOps in the Volkswagen Group
-- 🇨🇳Participating member of the German-Chinese forum
+- Participating member of the German-Chinese forum

 ## Personal